reachael/anomaly_detection/README.md

 ### updateGraph(graph, idx, data, trans)

-This function takes 4 parameters: graph,idx,data and trans.
+This function takes 4 parameters: graph, idx, data and trans.
 It will update the `graph` based on event type of `data`.
 The code will crash if the event type is not among "purchase", "befriend", "unfriend".

 ### buildInitialState(graph, infile)